vikinganalytics/mvg/README.md

 - **Token**: An authentication and authorization token provided by Viking Analytics.

-- **Meta information**: Additional information attached to sources or measurements.
-This can contain specific key-value pairs for some analyses, but generally, meta information is managed by the client side.
-Even if it is not processed on the server side, meta information is stored alongside the sources/measurements and can be retrieved from the server side.
+- **Metadata**: Additional data providing information about the sources or measurements.
+This can contain specific key-value pairs for some analyses, but generally, metadata is managed by the client side.
+Even if it is not processed on the server side, metadata is stored alongside the sources/measurements and can be retrieved from the server side.
 For example:
 ```python
 {"sensor_type": "arduino",
  "location": "gearbox"}